KinFeiW/Covid19Project/README.md

 # Covid19Project
-In this case study, I will explore covid-19 data from to.
-Identify the trend between vaccination with covid positive cases and death.
+In this case study, I will explore covid-19 data from 1-Jan-2020 to 3-March-2022.
+Identify the effectiveness of vaccination on covid positive cases and death.

 **Guiding questions**